uzh-dqbm-cmi/Tnpb/README.md

 # TnpB
 =======

-To train the model your self:
+To train the model yourself:

-  Use requirement.txt file to set uo the environment
+  -Use requirement.txt file to set uo the environment

-  To retrain the model please process the data  and place it in the current directory /data/processed
+  -To retrain the model please process the data  and place it in the current directory /data/processed

 # Jupyter Notebooks 📔:
 - run `data_preprocess.ipynb` to prepare the data